 To request a training, click the link below to complete the request form.

 If you have any questions you can email us at firstname.lastname@example.org

 SKILL SHARE PROGRAM:

-Once we receive the form, you will be contacted by one of our specialists within 2 weeks to set up a meeting.
+Once we receive the form, you will be matched with one of our specialists within 2 weeks to set up a meeting.
 If none are available for a particular topic at that time, we will reach out directly to discuss any other options we may have.

-This is a brand new program, and we welcome feedback in the process.
+This is a new program, and we welcome feedback in the process.

 Through a partnership with Ingrid Kirst Consulting and generous local funders, Cause Collective offers the Successful Transitions program.
 This highly-recommended program covers all aspects of succession planning including both emergency planning and long-range leadership development.
 A small cohort of organizations participates in interactive, virtual learning sessions.
 They also each receive individual coaching to address their organization's situation.